trhgquan/CPP/README.md

 __trhgquan/CPP__ is licensed under the GNU General Public License v3.0.
 [Find out more](https://github.com/trhgquan/CPP/blob/master/LICENSE)

 If you have a test tomorrow about algorithms, good luck.
-Keep calm, chilling and beat it!
+Keep calm, chill (_not chilling_) and beat it!

 From [@trhgquan](https://github.com/trhgquan), with <3 and keyboard.